The Hidden Complexity of Gummy Vitamin Manufacturing

 • Precise calcium levels or your gel won't form right

 That narrow pH window for pectin?
-It's not a suggestion-it's a chemical requirement.
-And it immediately kicks out or severely limits alkaline minerals like calcium carbonate, which will completely disrupt your gel structure.
+It's not a suggestion—it's a chemical requirement.
+It immediately kicks out or severely limits alkaline minerals like calcium carbonate, which will completely disrupt your gel structure.
+That's why you almost never see high-dose calcium in pectin gummies that hold their texture through the product's shelf life.
+It's not because manufacturers don't want to include it.
+The chemistry won't cooperate.

 The Ingredient Compatibility Trap